 Analytical Imaging Facility at the Albert Einstein College of Medicine.

-DR. RICHARD KESSEL & DR. GENE SHIH, VISUALS UNLIMITED /SCIENCE PHOTO LIBRARY
+DR. RICHARD KESSEL & DR. GENE15 SHIH, VISUALS UNLIMITED /SCIENCE PHOTO LIBRARY

 BSIP LECAQUE/SCIENCE PHOTO LIBRARY